MathisWellmann/whittaker_smoother/README.md

 but suffers from unsatisfactory high-frequency noise, which is not sufficiently suppressed.
 This is a particular problem when the derivative of the data is of importance.

+However, this smoother takes future values into account and therefore suffers from a look-ahead bias.

 ### Usage
 To use this smoother in you project, add this to your `Cargo.toml`:
 ```toml